arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators.md

 ---
 You want to invent a new language, and you want to do this in F#, don't you?
 And, of course, you want to base its parser on Monadic Parser Combinators.
-You've always wanted, just admit it.
+You've always wanted.
+So, let's make it happen!

 <!--more-->